igor-vovk/connect-rpc-scala/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/me.ivovk/connect-rpc-scala-core_3?style=flat-square&color=green)

-Installing http4s frontend (supports server, client) with SBT, you also need to install one of `http4s` server
+Check [examples](https://github.com/igor-vovk/connect-rpc-scala/tree/main/example) directory for some examples of using the library.

-implementations:
+Install `http4s` frontend, you will also need one of `http4s` server implementations, Ember in this case:

 ```scala
 libraryDependencies ++= Seq(